lzfelix/minuet/README.md

    Here you can also choose to either keep the entire Vector Space Model as part of your Minuet model with `retain`, or just the vectors of the words seen on the training data, thus decreasing the model size and loading time.

-5. Create the Minuet model, here we keep the default configs for brevity (unidirectional LSTM, softmax prediction and no character embeddings -- see below), but you are free to fiddle with them as much as you need:
+5. Create the Minuet model, here we keep the default configs for brevity (unidirectional LSTM, softmax prediction and no character embeddings), but you are free to fiddle with these as much as you need:

    ```python
    from minuet import Minuet